Creating a Subdivision in Home Designer Pro

 To copy and paste the house from this original drawing to the subdivision drawing

 - From the menu select Window> Tile Vertically so that you can see the floor plan view of both your subdivision, as well as the original house plan.

-- Once you have select the entire structure so a selection marquee surrounds your house, select the Copy/Paste edit tool.
+- Once you have included the entire structure and a selection marquee surrounds your house, select the Copy/Paste edit tool.

-- Then, from the menu, select the subdivision drawing window to activate it, and click where you want to add the house.
+- Then, select the subdivision drawing window to activate it, and click where you want to add the house.

 If the Paste option is not active, from the menu select Edit> Paste and then click to place the structure.